Kinnu

-The works of major Roman authors such as Cicero, Virgil, Horace, and Ovid have left an indelible mark on the Western literary tradition.
+The works of major Roman authors left an indelible mark on the Western tradition – from philosophy, to literature, to drama.

 Roman literature was deeply inspired by the literature and culture of ancient Greece.
 The influence of Greek literature is evident in the works of Horace, who adapted Greek lyric poetry to create his own distinct style.